 Femoral shaft fractures occur mostly due to high energy trauma.
-An important subgroup, is periprosthetic fractures in the presence of hip and/or knee replacement.
+Periprosthetic femoral fractures are an important subgroup, that comes with specific challenges.
 With an earlier implant inserted in the femur, preoperative considerations are even more important.
 Any loosening of a joint prosthesis must be evaluated, and a loose implant should be revised.
-Use - and understand - the Vancouver classification and always cooperate with an arthroplasty surgeon!
+CT is useful in preoperative assessment.
+Use - and understand - the Vancouver classification for developing a treatment algorithm for the periprosthetic femur fractures (25, 26) and always cooperate with an arthroplasty surgeon!